xob0t/gp-file-hide/README.md

 ### undo.py
 Restores the file as it was before running `hide_as_media.py`.
-Done by searching for the separator, and exctracting info in it found.
+Done by searching for the separator, and exctracting info if it was found.